 While electrostatics deals with static electric charges, magnetostatics deals with stationary electric currents, i.e., electric charges moving with constant speeds, and the interaction between these currents.
-Let us discuss this theory in some detail.
+Here we shall discuss this theory in some detail.

 1.2.1 Ampère's law